-- Strikes the requirement that a borrower must make 120 on-time payments to qualify for PSLF and reduces this requirement to 96 on-time payments. - Codifies changes the Department of Education (Department) is making to the PSLF program through negotiated rulemaking to allow certain forbearances and deferments to count as qualifying payments, including cancer treatment deferment, Peace Corps service deferment, rehabilitation training program deferment, economic hardship deferment, military service deferment, post-active-duty student deferment, AmeriCorps forbearance, National Guard Duty forbearance, U.S. Department of Defense Repayment Program forbearance, and administrative or mandatory forbearance. - Repeals the requirement that a borrower be employed in a public service job at the time of forgiveness and requires the Department to provide forgiveness without further action by the borrower. - Requires the Department to maintain an online portal that provides borrowers with a variety of information to help them determine their eligibility for PSLF and submit any forms associated with the program. - Requires the Department (in consultation with the Secretary of Labor) to establish and regularly update a database listing qualifying public service jobs. - Requires that payments made prior to a borrower's receipt of a Federal Direct Consolidation Loan-during which time such borrower is employed in a qualifying public service job made on, or after, the date of enactment of this Act-shall be considered as qualifying payments for forgiveness.
+- Strikes the requirement that a borrower must make 120 on-time payments to qualify and reduces this requirement to 96 on-time payments. - Codifies changes the Department is making through negotiated rulemaking to the Public Service Loan Forgiveness program to allow certain forbearances and deferments to count as qualifying payments including cancer treatment deferment; Peace Corps service deferment; rehabilitation training program deferment; economic hardship deferment; military service deferment; post-active-duty student deferment; AmeriCorps forbearance; National Guard Duty forbearance; U.S. Department of Defense Repayment Program forbearance; and administrative or mandatory forbearance. - Repeals the requirement that a borrower be employed in a public service job at the time of forgiveness and requires the Department to provide forgiveness without further action by the borrower. - Requires the Department to maintain an online portal that provides borrowers with a variety of information to help borrowers determine their eligibility for PSLF and how to submit any forms associated with the program. - Requires the Department (in consultation with the Secretary of Labor) to establish and regularly update a database listing qualifying public service jobs. - Requires that payments made prior to a borrower's receipt of a Federal Direct Consolidation Loan during which time such borrower is employed in a qualifying public service job made on or after the date of enactment of this Act shall be considered as qualifying payments for forgiveness.
 Payments shall be made attributable to the portion of the Direct Consolidation Loan that the Consolidation Loan discharged. - Repeals the prohibition on receiving a reduction of loan obligation for the same service under PSLF and loan forgiveness for teachers.